While I was out and about in the garden looking for spring in yesterday’s post, I was noticing more than just plants coming up.

 cement-head

 And the gate, also growing moss caught my eye.
-That little wood-stove grate is to remind Bill that someday, hopefully, this summer, I’d like a new gate with that grate acting as a window into the garden.
+That little wood-stove grate is to remind Will that someday, hopefully, this summer, I’d like a new gate with that grate acting as a window into the garden.

 gate-closeup